 Experience Step

+0-1 years Step 1

 1-2 years Step 2

 2-3 years Step 3

 4+ years Step 4

-- Based on special needs with mutual agreement between the parties, employees may be hired beyond Step 4. - When making the request to hire above Step 4, the hiring party must provide the following information to be shared with the Union, upon request. - 1.
-The amount of time the position was unfilled; - 2.
-A dated copy of the job posting; - 3.
+- Based on special circumstances, employees may be hired beyond Step 4. - When making the request to hire above Step 4, the hiring party must provide the following information to be shared with the Union, upon request. - 1.
+The amount of time the position was unfilled;

+- 2. A dated copy of the job posting; - 3.
 Any recruitment methods, other than the usual Kaiser process, used in attempting to fill the position; - 4.
 The number of qualified applicants and the number interviewed; - 5.
-Any special qualification/certifications this candidate has;

-- 6. Number of years of post-licensure experience this candidate has; and - 7.
-Candidate's salary history at relevant previous positions. - On a yearly basis the Employer will provide the union a listing of the positions filled in each classification and the number of positions filled above Step 4.
+Any special qualification/certifications this candidate has; - 6.
+Number of years of post-licensure experience this candidate has; and - On a semi-annual basis the Employer will provide the union a listing of the positions filled in each classification and the number of positions filled above Step 4.
 Based on that data, the parties will meet to discuss methods to address problems with recruitment and retention.

-235 Section 10 - Termination Pay
+237 Section 12 - Termination Pay